cristianbotezatu/Python-Algorithms/README.md

 # Python-Algorithms
 This repository contains some of the common and most used algorithms.
+All these algorithms are implemented in python.
+Implemented algorithms are-
+  Sorting Algorithm
+      Bubble Sort
+      Merge Sort
+      Quick Sort
+  Searching Algorithms
+      Linear Search
+      Binary Search